Nathan Fletcher: District Director for United States Congress

-Fletcher got his start in San Diego politics serving for two years as the District Director for Congressman Duke Cunningham.
+Fletcher got his start in San Diego politics serving for two years as the District Director for Republican Congressman Duke Cunningham.
 "But for most of that time, Fletcher didn’t work there.
-Fletcher was on active duty in the Marines," according to an investigative report by the Voice of San Diego published in 2012 on Fletcher's relationship with the jailed former Congressman.
+Fletcher was on active duty in the Marines," according to an investigative report by the Voice of San Diego published in 2012 on Fletcher's working relationship with the jailed former Congressman.

 State Assembly

-In 2008, he was elected to the Assembly representing the 75th Assembly District, which includes the City of Poway, portions of Escondido, La Jolla, University City, Mira Mesa, Scripps Ranch, Rancho Bernardo, Rancho Peñasquitos, and Carmel Valley, and the communities of Fairbanks Ranch, and Rancho Santa Fe.
+In 2008, he was elected to the Assembly representing the 75th Assembly District, still as a Republican, which includes the City of Poway, portions of Escondido, La Jolla, University City, Mira Mesa, Scripps Ranch, Rancho Bernardo, Rancho Peñasquitos, and Carmel Valley, and the communities of Fairbanks Ranch, and Rancho Santa Fe.
 He won with 52.2% of the vote.
 He was re-elected in 2010 with 60.5% of the vote.

 In his first term, Fletcher had a number of pieces of legislation signed into law, including legislation relating to veterans, job creation, water infrastructure, and health care.
 He was chosen as one of two Republican Party whips in 2010.